Valeriana are hardy perennials that reach from 15 to 90 cm (6 to 36 inches) in height.

 Growing region: Zones 4 to 9.

-If you plant to grow Valerian from seeds outdoors, then sow at the start of spring, and lightly cover the seeds.
+If you plan to grow Valerian from seeds outdoors, then sow at the start of spring, and lightly cover the seeds.

-Ideally Valerian should grow in a sunny or partially shaded part of the garden that has a moist rich soil; pH should be from 5.5 to 7.0.
+Ideally Valerian should grow in a sunny or partially shaded part of the garden, that has a moist rich soil.
+Ideally pH should be from 5.5 to 7.0.